merenlab/merenlab.org/_includes/_mentorship_data.md

 --------------------------------------------------------------

 {:.notice}
-This section aims to investigate strong associations by benchmarking various categorical data and positive or negative outcomes of mentor-mentee relationships.
+This section aims to visualize associations between various categories of mentors and mentees and positive or negative outcomes of mentor-mentee relationships.

 ### Gender of the mentee or the mentor